 Austin has President Lyndon B. Johnson’s museum and library.
 College Station has President George H.W.
 Bush’s museum and library.
-And several Texas cities are vying to host President George W. Bush’s eventual museum and library.
+And Dallas hosts President George W. Bush’s eventual museum and library.

 But Odessa’s Presidential Museum and Leadership Library is a place for all American presidents—whether Texan or not—as I discovered on a recent half-day visit.

 Located on the campus of the University of Texas-Permian Basin, the museum serves as a quick study of the history of the nation’s highest public office.